Polaris GWAC Nears BIC Designation, Features On-Ramps, Tech Refreshes

 General Services Administration (GSA) Deputy Assistant Commissioner Larry Hale on Dec.
-6 ran down the latest developments on several forthcoming governmentwide acquisition contracts (GWACs), including the Polaris GWAC – which is aimed at small businesses – earning a best-in-class (BIC) designation
+6 ran down the latest developments on several forthcoming governmentwide acquisition contracts (GWACs), including the Polaris GWAC – which is aimed at small businesses – earning a best-in-class (BIC) designation.

 GSA’s GWACs program aims to provide Federal agencies with access to cost-effective and innovative IT solutions such as software, enterprise architecture, and systems design.